-Starting in 2015, the Oregon Department of Transportation began replacing hundreds of culverts along Oregon 38 (Umpqua Highway) and U.S. 101 (Oregon Coast Highway) in Douglas County and Coos County.
+Starting in 2015, the Oregon Department of Transportation began replacing hundreds of culverts along Oregon 38 (Umpqua Highway) and U.S. 101 (Oregon Coast Highway) in Coos County and Douglas County.
 Many of the culverts are aging and damaged, requiring frequent maintenance to address drainage problems.

 The three-year pilot program, a joint effort of ODOT and the Oregon Department of Fish and Wildlife, is intended to improve drainage and fish passage along streams crossing under the highways.